jlcheng/grs/README.md

 # GRS (Grease)

-Grs is a daemon that polls your Git repos and keep them up to date.
+Gfrs is a command-line program that polls your Git repos and keep them up to date.
 You can think of it as a glorified cron job with a few differences.

 1. Grs will try to auto-rebase your local changes.
 If there is a conflict, Grs will keep your local files unchanged.
 2. Grs can optionally auto-push your changes.
+3. Grs provides a dashboard view of your Git repos.

 I use Grs as a replacement for Dropbox and Evernote.
 Many files that matter to me are text files: scripts, org-mode documents, and journals.
 Thus, it is natural for me to use Git to manage them.
 Git does a good job of auto-resolving